 Yes.
-The Foundation awards grants only to 501(c)(3) organizations and non-governmental agencies.
-The Foundation will not accept grant requests from individuals, for endowments, or for capital campaigns.
+The Buck Foundation awards grants only to 501(c)(3) organizations and non-governmental agencies.
+The Buck Foundation will not accept grant applications from individuals, for endowments, or for capital campaigns.
 Additionally, the Buck Foundation does not accept unsolicited grant requests.

 Economic Assistance: Improving the quality of life for emotionally, physically, economically, or intellectually disadvantaged families and individuals including children who lack the resources to help themselves.

 Public Policy and Advocacy: Realizing that change requires advocacy, we welcome grant requests from organizations that engage in public policy and advocacy.
-The Foundation may support organizations engaged in public policy change by providing general operating support or by funding educational advocacy.
+The Buck Foundation is increasing its support for organizations engaged in advocacy and public policy change.

 Social Services: Addressing social issues facing women, children, and families by supporting programs that provide services in areas such as domestic violence, homelessness, drug abuse, and legal assistance.

-Education: Addressing the issues of at-risk and low-income K-12 students by supporting programs that will improve the quality of education and encourage those students to excel and become future leaders.
-In the educational arena we focus specifically on supporting underserved communities.
+Education: Addressing only the issues that support at-risk and low-income K-12 students by supporting programs that will improve the quality of education and encourage those students to excel and become future leaders.

-Grant applications are considered by the Foundation’s Board of Directors, which determines the allocation of funds.
+Grant applications are considered by the Buck Foundation’s Board of Directors who then determines the allocation of funds.

-The Buck Foundation accepts solicited proposals from qualified organizations in the Denver Metro Area that includes the seven counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson.
-We also accept solicited proposals from Hana in East Maui where the family has a long standing history.
-Buck family members from time to time will make discretionary grants outside of these geographic areas.
+The Buck Foundation accepts solicited proposals from qualified organizations in Colorado, nationwide, and internationally.
+We also accept solicited proposals from Hana in East Maui, Hawai’i, where the family has a long standing history.
+From time to time, Buck family members will make discretionary grants outside of these geographic areas.